somebody422/dnssec_client/git/readme.txt

 'git checkout FILE' - Different from the commit checkout.
 Will grab that file from HEAD.
 You can use this to just revert changes you have made to a file.

+'git branch -d BRANCH' - delete a branch locally
+'git push REMOTE --delte BRANCH' - delete a branch on a remote

 .git/objects - keys for an internal hashmap.
 There are a bunch of directories here.
 For a simple object (usually a commit?), the directory name is the first 2 letters of the SHA hash, and the file name is the rest of the hash.
 There are more but I don't feel like reading it: https://git-scm.com/book/en/v2/Git-Internals-Git-Objects

 'git fetch REMOTE BRANCH' - downloads the branch info.
 These commits will be saved into the .git/objects directory so you can now check them out.
 However a local branch will NOT be created, so this does not change your local history.